 Maybe it’s the pain and prednisone, but I’ve been really peeved by the eagerness to raise awareness for mast cell activation syndrome (MCAS) on Rare Disease Day.

-First of all, why wasn’t the MCAS community half as engaged on Mast Cell Disease Awareness Day?
+First of all, why isn’t the MCAS community half as engaged on Mast Cell Disease Awareness Day?

 Second, there is growing evidence that MCAS is not rare.
 Some researchers believe more than 5% of people have MCAS!
 Yes, some organizations currently categorize MCAS as rare, but only because that is the default categorization for newly-recognized diseases.
 For example, AIDS used to be categorized as a rare disease.
 Furthermore, there is growing evidence that conditions like fibromyalgia, which affects 3-6% of people, are symptoms of MCAS.